Analida's Ethnic Spoon

 A collage of photos showing a pan with the ingredients and steps to make enchilada sauce.

 1. Heat some canola oil in a sauce pan on medium heat.
-Whisk in the 2 Tbsp of flour until well combined.
+Whisk in the 2 tablespoon of flour until well combined.
 I love my Le Creuset saucier for this!

 2. Whisk in the vegetable stock until well combined.